Best daily deals

 The Sony Pulse 3D Wireless Headset leans against a vertical Sony PlayStation 5 console, next to a PlayStation DualSense controller.

-If you want to game with others around you or just like hearing the game out loud, a soundbar is a good option.
+A soundbar is a good option if you want to game with others around you or just like hearing the game out loud.

-Soundbars are good if you’re less into wearing headphones but still want to hear what’s going on in your game.
-The surround sound capabilities of soundbars can make games feel more immersive, and being able to hear behind you and beside you with surround sound can make you feel more spatially aware in a game than regular stereo sound.
-It’s also an aesthetically pleasing and easy to set up speaker system, especially in comparison to a full surround sound setup.
-Soundbars fit easily under monitors and TVs, and can even be mounted on your wall in many cases, to save space, making them great for apartment dwellers.
+Soundbars are good if you’re less into wearing headphones but still want to hear what’s happening in your game.
+The surround sound capabilities of soundbars can make games feel more immersive, and being able to listen behind you and beside you with surround sound can make you feel more spatially aware in a game than regular stereo sound.
+It’s also an aesthetically pleasing and easy-to-set-up speaker system, especially compared to a full surround sound setup.
+Soundbars fit easily under monitors and TVs and can even be mounted on your wall in many cases to save space, making them great for apartment dwellers.

 How we choose the best soundbars for PC and console gaming